Brock, Stephen E., Jimerson, Shane R., Hansen, Robin L.

 After the purchase you can directly download the eBook file or read it online in our Springer eBook Reader.
 Furthermore your eBook will be stored in your MySpringer account.
 So you can always re-download your eBooks.

-Identifying, Assessing, and Treating ADHD at School brings science to practice, providing school professionals invaluable information to meet the needs of children with ADHD.
-This volume, designed as a practical, easy-to-use reference for school psychologists and other mental health and educational professionals:
+Identifying, Assessing, and Treating Autism at School provides a one-stop resource that enables school psychologists to coordinate efforts between students and parents as well as other educators, administrators, and social services providers to determine which interventions are likely to be most effective in meeting the unique needs of children with autism.
+This volume, designed as a practical, easy-to-use reference for school psychologists and other educational professionals:

-Explains why school psychologists and their colleagues need to be prepared and able to identify and serve students with ADHD.
+Makes the case for why school psychologists and their colleagues need to be more prepared, willing, and able to identify and serve students with autism.

 Provides a review of screening, referral, and diagnostic assessment processes.